D-VLAD1/HALO/README.md

 # 🔐 Secure Messenger HALO
-**Secure Messenger** is an end-to-end encrypted chat application that allows users to exchange private messages with verified authenticity.
+**HALO** is an end-to-end encrypted chat application that allows users to exchange private messages with verified authenticity.

 The project combines modern cryptographic techniques to ensure:

-🔒 Confidentiality (no one but the recipient can read the message),
+- 🔒 Confidentiality (no one but the recipient can read the message),

 - ✅ Authenticity (messages are signed and verified),